-Our vision is that all people will live in a state of dignity and respect, and share in all elements of living in a community which is welcoming, accepting and inclusive of all individuals.
+Our vision is that all people will live in a state of dignity and respect, and share in all elements of living in a community which is welcoming, accepting and inclusive of everyone.
 All people will have the freedom to make choices and decisions that enable them to achieve self-determination.

 We believe that people who have an intellectual disability have a right to live in the community and to participate actively in community life.

 Each person, regardless of disability, should enjoy the full rights of citizenship and the full experience of membership in the community.